mtna/rds-r/README.md

 ## Contribute
 Putting this product together and maintaining the repository takes time and resources.
 We welcome your support in any shape or form, in particular:

-* Fork/clone, and conribute to the package
+* Fork/clone, and contribute to the package
-* Let us know is you find any discrepancy or have suggestions towards enhancing the content or quality of the tool
+* Let us know is you find any discrepancy or have suggestions towards enhancing the content or quality of the library
 * Donations are appreciated and can be made through [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GKAYVJSBLN92E)
 * Consider using RDS or any of our data/metadata [services, products, or expertise](http://www.mtna.us)